nehad1992/RPG/README.md

   * Input: Create Character and change experience to 50
   * Output: Characters current experience should be 50

+* _Spec: The application should be able to get a levels experience value._
+  * Input: Level 1 with 100 experience - get experience
+  * Output: 100

 ## Setup/Installation Requirements
 _Clone this repository._